Federal impeachment trial in the United States

-In the United States, a federal impeachment trial is held as the second stage of the United States federal government's bifurcated (two-stage) impeachment process.
+In the United States, a federal impeachment trial is held as the second stage of the United States federal government's two-stage impeachment process.
 The preceding stage is the "impeachment" itself, held by a vote in the United States House of Representatives.
 Federal impeachment trials are held in the United States Senate, with the senators acting as the jurors.
 At the end of a completed impeachment trial, the U.S. Senate delivers a verdict.
 A "guilty" verdict (requiring a two-thirds majority) has the effect of immediately removing an officeholder from office.
 After, and only after, a "guilty" verdict, the Senate has the option of additionally barring the official from ever holding federal office again, which can be done by a simple-majority vote.

 Officers and other key figures in an impeachment trial

 Presiding officer

-In an impeachment trial of an incumbent president of the United States, the chief justice of the United States serves as the presiding officer.
-This is per the Constitution, Article I, section 3, clause 6.
+Per Article I, Section 3, Clause 6 of the US Constitution, the chief justice of the United States serves as the presiding officer in a trial of an incumbent President.
 This provision prevents the vice president of the United States, who is the president of the Senate and generally holds the authority to preside over Senate business, from overseeing an impeachment trial that would elevate him or her to the presidency if the president were removed.
 This was particularly important at the time of the Constitution's writing, as, before the reforms of the Twelfth Amendment to the United States Constitution, presidents and vice presidents were not elected together on tickets and could potentially be of rival political factions.
 The Constitution does not specify who should serve as the presiding officer of impeachment trials of persons other than incumbent presidents.
-The presiding officer in such impeachments is usually the president of the Senate, meaning either the vice president of the United States or, in his or her absence, the president pro tempore of the United States Senate.
-In trials of officials who are not an incumbent president, the presiding officer, if not the vice president or president pro tempore, is, in practice, selected by a vote of the Senate.
+In such impeachments, the presiding officer has most often been the president of the Senate, meaning either the vice president of the United States or (in the vice president's absence) the president pro tempore of the United States Senate.
+Other trials have had a senator other than the president pro tempore serve as presiding officer, with such a senator having been chosen to preside by a vote of the Senate.

 The presiding officer can rule on questions, such as those related to the admission of evidence.
 Their rulings stand as the Senate's judgment on those particular questions unless the Senate votes to overrule them.
 Alternatively, the presiding officer can forgo ruling on a question and directly submit it to a Senate vote.
+Senators who act as the presiding officer of an impeachment hearing are still permitted to vote in the trial.